IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # Website

-Currently working on a website that will use the library, you can vist it here : https://ffxivdpscalc.azurewebsites.net/simulate/
-(Note that it is still in development and might be offline sometimes)
+The website https://ffxivdpscalc.azurewebsites.net allows an easier time for people without coding knowledge to use the simulator.
+It uses the most up to date version of FFIXV-Combat-Simulator, but has some limitations to keep computation time low.

 # Install

-Either download the code above or install it using pip with the following command :
+To install the library, use this command line :
 ```
 pip install ffxiv-combat-simulator@git+https://github.com/IAmPythagoras/FFXIV-Combat-Simulator.git@main
 ```
-It is recommend to use pip to install it as a library.

 *Note that you must have git installed : https://git-scm.com/download/win

 You can find the documentation here : https://iampythagoras.github.io/index.html or join the discord linked above if you have any questions.

 If you want to locally use the API.
-Install the ffxiv-combat-simulator library and also install uvicorn:
+Install the ffxiv-combat-simulator library and also install uvicorn :
 ```
 pip install uvicorn
 ```